barefootstache/FlightSpy/README.md

     4. Review the list to find a complete flight
     5. Click on the 'Play' button
     6. Notice the URL contains both the route ID, followed by a #, and another ID - use this one
-4. Run the code via `node index.js`.
+2. Run the code via `node index.js`.

+### Local via browser

+1. Run `npm run build` to build the project.
+2. Run `npm run start` to start the project on your default browser.

 ## Optional